vladfaust/vladfaust.github.io/posts/2020-08-16-system-programming-in-2k20.md

 > Onyx is a general-purpose statically typed programming language suitable both for application and system programming.

-Onyx meets all of the goals listed above and even more!
+Onyx meets all of the goals listed above and even more with the upcoming Onyx Software Foundation.
-Read more about it in [the Onyx Programming Language](/posts/2020-08-20-the-onyx-programming-language) post.
+Read more about it in the next [Onyx Programming Language](/posts/2020-08-20-the-onyx-programming-language) article.

 ----